Tutorial - A Few Hints And Tips On How To Optimize Your SQL

 ensure that queries are the same is to use views.
 Views are merely

 predefined queries.
-The source code of all views (i.e. the SQL queries
+The source code of all views (i.e. the SQL on which

-on which they are based) is stored in the database.
-This means that by
+they are based) is stored in the database in the data dictionary.
+This

 using views in all your programs, by definition you are using exactly

-the same queries and therefore eliminating the re-parsing overhead.
+the same queries every time and therefore eliminating the re-parsing

 In Oracle 8i and